SymfonyCasts/symfony5/sfcasts/ep5-security/security-subscriber.md

 `CustomUserMessageAuthenticationException()`.
 Pass this the message to show the
 user:

-> Please verify your account before logging in:
+> Please verify your account before logging in.

 [[[ code('aae53638d5') ]]]